Ladislav Fuks

-Ladislav Fuks (September 24, 1923 in Prague – August 19, 1994 in Prague) was a Czech novelist.
-He focused mainly on psychological novels, portraying the despair and suffering of people under German occupation of Czechoslovakia.
+Ladislav Fuks (24 September 1923 – 19 August 1994) was a Czech novelist.
+He focused mainly on psychological novels, portraying the despair and suffering of people under Nazi German occupation of Czechoslovakia.
+He was considered one of the most significant and inventive Czech fiction writers of his time.

+Life and career

-Fuks was born in Prague on September 24, 1923, the son of Vaclav Fuks (a police officer) and Marie Frycková Fuksová.
+Fuks was born in Prague on 24 September 1923, the son of Vaclav Fuks (a police officer) and Marie Frycková Fuksová.
 He studied the Gymnasium in Truhlářšká ulice, where he also first witnessed Nazi persecution of his Jewish friends.
 In 1942 he was forced to be a caretaker in Hodonín, as a part of the Arbeitseinsatz.

 Later he studied philosophy, psychology and art history at the Philosophical faculty of Charles University in Prague, where, in 1949, he received a doctorate.
 After his studies, he was a member of the National heritage administration and after 1959 he worked in the national gallery.
 He became a professional writer in the 1960s.
 He attracted much attention with his debut work, Pan Theodor Mundstock (Mr. Theodore Mundstock), published in 1963, and a year later with his short story collection Mí černovlasí bratři (My dark-haired brothers).